Centers and Cooperatives

 Forest Productivity Cooperative (FPC)

 An international partnership with Virginia Tech and Universidad de Conceptión in Chile, the Forest Productivity Cooperative brings together experts in silviculture, forest nutrition, ecophysiology, soils, plant community ecology, growth and yield modeling, remote sensing, spatial analysis and GIS, and statistics to creates innovative solutions to enhance forest productivity and value through the sustainable management of site resources.

-An international organization dedicated to the conservation of tropical and subtropical trees in Mexico and Central America, CAMCORE demonstrates that the private sector, in collaboration with government agencies and universities, can make substantial contributions to environmental stewardship and conservation, while providing economically sound forest management.
+An international organization dedicated to the conservation of tropical and subtropical trees, Camcore demonstrates that the private sector, in collaboration with government agencies and universities, can make substantial contributions to environmental stewardship and conservation, while providing economically sound forest management.
 By collecting seeds in threatened forest stands and planting them on members’ land in more protected areas with similar climates in countries around the world, members establish field trials to determine the productivity of different forest species.
-The program is now working with 38 different forest species and has sampled 11,000 trees in 500 locations.
-It has more than 2,500 hectares of conservation banks and field trials, as well as the largest database on tropical and subtropical pines in the world.
+The program has one of the largest databases on tropical and subtropical pines in the world.